 Information for healthcare professionals

-Only patients with suspected melanoma and squamous cell carcinoma (SCC) should be referred via the two week wait (2WW).
-Please refer patients with suspected basal cell carcinomas (BCC) via NHS e-Referral, unless they have a high-risk BCC in which you consider routine referral may cause harm (eg close to important facial structures).
+Only patients with suspected melanoma and squamous cell carcinoma (SCC) should be referred via the two week wait.
+Patients with basal cell carcinomas should be managed as routine referrals, unless there is diagnostic doubt or rapidly growing lesions where delay may cause harm (eg close to important facial structures).

-Please ensure patients referred to the see and treat skin cancer clinic have had an INR checked within 24 hours of their appointment.
+Please ensure patients referred for skin surgery or to the see and treat skin cancer clinic have had an INR checked within 24 hours of their appointment.
 Patients requiring skin surgery will normally need to have an INR of 2.5 or under.